opencarecc/rehub/_posts/2017-06-28-rehub-version-02.md

 	* <b>Short description:</b>
 		* ReHub project is an online platform and open source kit that allow the monitoring of fingers and hand movement for athletes, rehabilitation patients and music instrument students that needs a certain and digital data to monitor the exercise.
 Unlike Neofect project our project is open source and open hardware.
 	* <b>Users:</b>
-		* People who need a certain and digital data to monitor the exercise.
+		* People who need a certain and digital data to monitor the exercise
 		* Patients who need a proprioceptive rehabilitation
 		* Physiotherapist
 		* Electronics enthusiasts